rcorrero/poisson/notes/Poisson ǀ Development.md

 One and three are scaffolding which supports the main development, the model.
 The model itself is by far the most computationally complex part of poisson because it must identify vessels from raw satellite imagery.

 To create and train a model with acceptable performance we need a training socket, called _hacedor_.
 This handles the I/O for the model, as well as hyperparameter selection, performance analysis, and report generation (describing the performance of the model).

+__Update 2020/7/21__: The codenames associated with this project need to be replaced with more serious names.
+As such _hacedor_ will now be known as _trainer_, and  _panoptis_ will now be known as _pipeline_.
+The project itself will still be known as _poisson_.